-- -We fielded http://mulder.cx, the first general-purpose, fully automated question-answering system available on the web. - -Mulder is based on a novel architecture that combines information retrieval ideas with those of statistical natural language processing, lexical analysis, query formulation, answer extraction, and voting.

-- -We performed an ablation experiment which showed that each major component of Mulder (query formulation, answer extraction, and voting) contributed to the system's overall effectiveness. - -We conducted empirical experiments which showed that MULDER reduces user effort by a factor of 6.6 when compared with Google.
-We also demonstrated a three-fold advantage in recall when comparing our fully automated MULDER system with the manually constructed AskJeeves.
+- We fielded http://mulder.cx, the first generalpurpose, fully-automated question-answering system available on the web. - MULDER is based on a novel architecture that combines information retrieval ideas with those of statistical natural language processing, lexical analysis, query formulation, answer extraction, and voting. - We performed an ablation experiment which showed that each major component of MULDER (query formulation, answer extraction, and voting) contributed to the system's overall effectiveness. - We conducted empirical experiments which showed that MULDER reduces user effort by a factor of 6.6 when compared with Google.
+We also demonstrated a three-fold advantage in recall when comparing our fully-automated MULDER system with the manually-constructed AskJeeves.

-Our work is a step towards the ultimate goal of using the web as a comprehensive, self-updating knowledge repository, which can be automatically mined to answer a wide range of questions with much less effort than is required by today's search engines.
+Our work is a step towards the ultimate goal of using the web as a comprehensive, self-updating knowledge repository that can be automatically mined to answer a wide range of questions with much less effort than is required from users interacting with today's search engines.